Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Clustering Analysis

 where $\pi_{\rm{max}}$ is the optimum limit above which the clustering signal is almost negligible.
-In this research, we adopt $\pi_{\rm{max}}=90\ h^{-1}\rm{Mpc}$ that is consistent with the values in the literature.
+In this research, we adopt $\pi_{\rm{max}}=80\ h^{-1}\rm{Mpc}$, consistent with the values in \citet{DMHM_Arita_2023}.

 There are different methods to estimate the statistical uncertainties of the auto correlation function measurement, either internally using bootstrap or jackknife resampling or externally using mock catalogs based on cosmological simulations.
 Here we adopt the jackknife resampling method \citep{Error_ACF} to estimate the uncertainty of the auto correlation function measurements $\omega_p(r_p)$.
-We divide the entire quasar candidates as well as the random points into $N=20$ supsamples by roughly equal celestial area, and eliminate each of these subsamples in turn to measure the correlation function for the rest samples.
-The covariance error matrix is estimated as the following:
+We divide the entire quasar sample as well as the random sample into $N=20$ supsamples of roughly equal celestial area, and eliminate each subsample in turn to measure the correlation function for the remaining samples.
+The covariance error matrix is then estimated as follows:

-where $\omega_{p,k}(r_{p,i})$ and $\bar{\omega}_{p,k}(r_{p,i})$ represent the values of projected correlation function of the subsample in which the $k$th subsample is excluded within the $i$th $r_p$ bin and the mean value of the projected correlation function of the same sample, respectively.
-The covariance matrix is generally dominated by the diagonal elements.
-The uncertainty of $\omega_p(r_{p,i})$ is evaluated as the diagonal element of the covariance error matrix, $\sigma_i =C_{ii}$.
+where $\omega_{p,k}(r_{p,i})$ and $\bar{\omega}_p(r_{p,i})$ denote the projected correlation function measured after excluding the $k$-th subsample and the mean value across all such subsamples, respectively, for the $i$-th $r_p$ bin.
+The covariance matrix is generally dominated by its diagonal elements.
+The uncertainty in $\omega_p(r_{p,i})$ is therefore taken as the square root of the corresponding diagonal element, i.e., $\sigma_i = \sqrt{C_{ii}}$.

 The projected correlation function is derived from the integration of the real–space correlation function $\xi(r)$ \citep{RSCorr} as follows:

 where the real-space correlation function is normally assumed to follow a power-law function with a correlation length ($r_0$) and a power-law index ($\gamma$):